Rochak69/lookup/README.md

 - This project uses very_good_analysis for lints

 ## Completed tasks
-All of the assesment tasks has been completed including the optional tasks
+All of the tasks has been completed including the optional tasks
 - Responsiveness
-- Statemanagent with Bloc
+- State managent with Bloc
 - Splash Screen with animations
 - Login Screen with animations
 - Google sign in functionality